Download This Bill in Microsoft Word format

 Section 40-84-60.
 The Department of Labor, Licensing and Regulation shall provide all administrative, fiscal, investigative, inspectional, clerical, secretarial, and license renewal operations and activities of the board in accordance with Chapter 1.

 Section 40-84-70.
-(A) The board may adopt rules governing its proceedings and may promulgate regulations necessary to carry out the provisions of this chapter including, but not limited to, promulgation of regulations for the practice of genetic counseling, and establishing disciplinary procedures.
+The board may adopt rules governing its proceedings and may promulgate regulations recommended by the committee necessary to carry out the provisions of this chapter including, but not limited to, promulgation of regulations for the practice of genetic counseling, and establishing disciplinary procedures.

 Section 40-84-80.
 The Department of Labor, Licensing and Regulation shall investigate complaints and violations of this chapter as provided in Chapter 1.
 The board may designate individuals to serve as advisors to provide professional expertise to inspectors or investigators.

 Section 40-84-90.
 For the purpose of an investigation or proceeding under this chapter, the board or its designee may subpoena witnesses, take evidence, and require the production of documents or records which the board considers relevant to the inquiry.

 Section 40-84-100.
 In addition to other remedies provided in this chapter or Chapter 1, the board, in accordance with Section 40-1-100, also may issue a cease and desist order or may petition an administrative law judge for a temporary restraining order or other equitable relief to enjoin a violation of this chapter.

 Section 40-84-110.
 (A) In addition to other grounds provided in Section 40-1-110, the board, after notice and hearing, may restrict or refuse to grant a license to an applicant and may refuse to renew the license of a licensed person, and may suspend, revoke, or otherwise restrict the license of a licensed person who: